 We currently partner with 2 clinical sites with a focus on neurological disease projects.
-The growing list of partners in Moldova is managed by our Odessa office in Ukraine.
+The growing list of partners in Moldova is managed by our office in Romania.

 Romania is a Southeastern European country and is a member state of the European Union with a population of 19.3 million.
 Healthcare coverage in Romania is public, based on social health insurance.
 The Ministry of Health is responsible for overall governance, while the National Health Insurance House (NHIH) administers and regulates the system.